 USE [distribution] GO EXEC [sys].[sp_browsereplcmds] @xact_seqno_start = N'0x0000A31F0007BC9E01A200000000', @xact_seqno_end = N'0x0000A31F0007BC9E01A200000000' GO

-In he command column is the user friendly text representation of the command to be replicated.
-The most important part of it is the number in parentheses which is in our particular case primary key value of the row that should be deleted by this command.
-And because this row was deleted on subscriber manually, replication error is raised when this command is executed on subscriber.
+In the command column is the user-friendly text representation of the command to be replicated.
+The most important part of it is the number in parentheses which is in our particular case the primary key value of the row that should be deleted by this command.
+And because this row was deleted on the subscriber manually, a replication error is raised when this command is executed on the subscriber.

 If we have the option to insert deleted rows on subscriber manually, replication will continue without an error and there is no need for subscription reinitialization.